-XII.
-The bureaucratised workers states, the dictatorship of the proletariat, and the rise of political anti-bureaucratic revolution socialist October revolution have not been destroyed by the bureaucracy.
-In that sense, the necessity of the defence of the Soviet Union and the workers states against any attempt to restore capitalism which would represent a giant historical step backward - flows from the fact that these are still degenerated or deformed workers states, i.e. degenerated forms of the dictatorship of the proletariat.
+From a theoretical point of view, the USSR and the other bureaucratized workers' states are extremely distorted and degenerated forms of the dictatorship of the proletariat, inasmuch as the economic foundations created by the socialist October revolution have not been destroyed by the bureaucracy.
+In that sense, the necessity of the defence of the Soviet Union, the People's Republic of China, etc., against any attempt to restore capitalism-which would represent a giant historical step backward-flows from the fact that these are still degenerated or deformed workers' states, i.e., degenerated forms of the dictatorship of the proletariat.